 Home Solar Energy System for Residential Solutions

-There are many ways going solar can benefit your home:
+There are a lot of ways going solar can benefit your home:

 - Solar energy may lessen your utility costs by 30–50% as you generate your own electricity from a home solar energy system.
 With solar panels on your home, you can use electricity for free during the day.

-- As your alternate source of energy, solar panels for home help reduce the use of non-renewable energy.
-It does this by supplying electricity from the solar panels through a grid-tied inverter directly into the house, thereby reducing the consumption from the grid and lowering the meter reading.
+- As an alternative energy source, solar panels in homes in the Philippines help reduce the use of non-renewable energy.
+By generating electricity from the solar panels, power can be directly sent into the house, reducing the grid’s consumption and lowering the meter reading.

-- A residential solar energy system improves the overall features of your home, which can help increase the value of your property should you decide to sell it someday.
+- A residential solar energy system in the Philippines improves the overall features of your home.
+It helps increase the overall value of your property should you decide to sell it someday.

-- Home solar panels are easy to clean and can last for years with little to no maintenance.
+- Home solar panels are easy to clean and can last for years without maintenance.
 They are durable and can withstand extreme weather conditions and the usual wear-and-tear that affects houses.

-- Installing a home solar panel in the Philippines can earn you credits as you trade unused energy with your utility distributor.
+- Installing a solar power system for your house in the Philippines can earn you credits as you trade unused energy with your utility distributor.

-Let’s not forget that solar energy solutions are good for the environment, too.
-Each kilowatt-hour (kW) of solar power significantly reduces the emission of greenhouse gases, including carbon dioxide, nitrous oxide, and methane.
-Plus, it lessens our dependence on fossil fuels, which are non-renewable sources of energy.
+Let’s not forget that installing solar power for homes in the Philippines can also benefit the environment.
+Each kilowatt-hour (kWh) of solar energy significantly reduces the emission of greenhouse gasses, including carbon dioxide, nitrous oxide, and methane.
+Plus, it lessens your dependence on fossil fuels, which are getting more scarce as time goes by.